TMS-Namespace/Simple-Audit-Trail/.github/readme.md

 }
 ```

 So instead of having integer values in the audit trail whenever `EmployeePosition` is set or updated, we want to store the actual position name.
-To achieve this, we slightly alter the previous audit configuration for this table as follows:
+To achieve this, we slightly alter the previous audit configuration for this table as follows

 ```csharp
 dbContext